 Across from the church, you take a narrow side road to the left, shown here.

 This short detour off the main road is expressly intended to take you by the Bar da Rosario, and small grocerette.
 We didn't mind.
 We were happy to celebrate our walk down the mountain with a real café con leche and a second breakfast.
+You can continue on straight here if you don't need a pit stop.

 The owner of this bar is also the owner of the albergue and is a friendly and chatty lady.
 We managed to communicate with our elementary Spanish.
-Her mother, over 90 years old was spunky as well and sat by the fire by the bar.
+Her mother, over 90 years old, was spunky as well and sat by the fire by the bar.
 It had begun to rain again lightly, a bit before we walked in.
 Perfect timing.

 After the bar, another left takes you back to the main road, the Rúa Campobecerros.
 It is at the intersection below, at just after about 10 kilometers, that you would turn right to go to O Albergue da Rosario, just a few steps after the turn.
 We did go there for a brief stop to get our backpacks once again.
 The blue sign declares a detour, but there was none that we could see.